Wiredcraft/docker-builder/README.rst

 Docker Builder
 ==============

-Build script to create containers, tag them and push them to a remote repository.
+Build script to create images which are based on each other in a certain hierarchy, tag them and push them to a remote repository.

+The scenario is a stack of docker images where the 2nd one is made FROM: the 1st, the 3rd one is made FROM: the 2nd, ... and so on.

+docker-builder helps to rebuild such a stack from the point where anything has to changed and therefore a rebuild of an image is required.
+Let's say there is a stack of 10 images based on each other and a vulnaribiity turns up in the 7th of those 10.
+The docker-builder helps to auotmaitcally rebuild the images 7-10

 Test
 ====